Salonikhushi/Todo-app/todo-app/README.md

 To run the tests using Mocha or Chai, follow these steps:

-1.Install Mocha/Chai: npm install --save-dev mocha chai supertest
+1. Install Mocha/Chai: npm install --save-dev mocha chai supertest

-2.Write your tests in the test directory.
+2. Write your tests in the test directory.
 Ensure your test files have the .test.js extension.

-3.Run the tests:
+3. Run the tests:

 cd backend